 Say Hello to Sarah, who helped me make this bread.
 She’s a busy mom and usually make banana bread for her 3 kids.
 Let’s check the latest article on her blog – best kids outdoor playhouse!

 Hands up, I am absolutely not a morning person.
 I do quite often go into the office early, but that is because it is quieter and therefore fewer people will try and speak to me during the initial two hours.
-I’m no caffeine addict (coffee makes me so anxious I may as well be high), I just find being dragged from my bed via an alarm the most inelegant way of starting the day.
+I’m no caffeine addict (coffee makes me so anxious I may as well be high), I just find being dragged from my cheap bunk beds via an alarm the most inelegant way of starting the day.

 A New Year is relentless accompanied by swathes of commentary on work-life balance, ‘burn-out’ and the seek for ever lasting joy and happiness.
 And there’s so much goodness behind the sentiment.